rizac/gfzreport/gfzreport/templates/network/template.rst

 .. ==============================================================================

 ..
-2) The second directive below is the directive to display the station map figure.
+2) The second directive below is the (NonStandard) directive to display the station map figure.
-   It is a non-standard directive implemented in this program only, whose syntax is similar to the csv-table directive (ses above) BUT produces an image instead.
+   The syntax is similar to the csv-table directive (ses above) BUT produces an image instead.

-..
-And here the directive for the map  (preceeded by its label so you can reference it via :numref:`stations_figure`).
-You can edit the directive argument (the map caption, keep indentation for newlines), the directive content as any csv text, or the directive fields **values**.
-You can change their **values** to customize the map: a full documentation of all field names is in preparation, we tried to make them as much self-explanatory as possible:
+   After the label definition (so you can reference the map figure via :numref:`stations_figure`), in the directive you can edit the argument (the map caption, keep indentation for newlines), the content as any csv file, or the directive option **values** to customize the map: a full documentation of all option names is in preparation, we tried to make them as much self-explanatory as possible

 .. _stations_figure:

-.. map-figure:: Station distribution in experiment (red symbols).
+.. mapfigure:: Station distribution in experiment (red symbols).
 If present, white-filled symbols show permanent stations and other temporary experiments archived at EIDA or IRIS-DMC, whose activity period overlapped at least partially with the time of the experiment.
    If present, open symbols show station sites which were no longer active at the time